 Their ‘straw’ goes with them

 The butterflies on your flowers are sipping nectar, too.
 They sip through a “proboscis,” a tube designed for sucking liquids.
-When not being used, they keep their proboscis rolled up (as shown in the photo above).
+When not being used, these insects keep their proboscis rolled up (as shown in the photo above).
 Where bees feed themselves and also take nectar back to the hive, the butterflies are feeding only themselves.

 Once a butterfly lays her eggs, they’re on their own, as are the tiny caterpillars who will emerge from them.
 So, the female scouts for just the right plant: one her caterpillars can use for food when they hatch.
-The parsley plants in your garden are exactly what a Black Swallowtail butterfly will seek for her eggs.
-Tomato or llilac plants won’t do, she insists on a member of the carrot family.
+The parsley plants in your garden are precisely what a Black Swallowtail butterfly will seek for her eggs.
+Tomato or lilac plants won’t do, she insists on a member of the carrot family.

 Farming the insect way